-Boundaries, Self-Worth & Communication
+Boundaries, Self-Worth & Communication Therapy for Expats & Digital Nomads

 Does this sound familiar?

-• You often say yes when you mean no — and end up feeling resentful or drained.
+• You often say yes when you mean no, and end up feeling resentful or drained.

 • You replay conversations, wondering if you were “too much” or “not enough.”